 It is tough to maintain a positive attitude when you go to bed at night in pain, wake in pain, and know that there will possibly be more pain during the day, all seemingly without apparent cause.
 In addition, it is disheartening having to rely on pain relievers to make it through the day.

-People with fibromyalgia often experience wanting to curl up in a ball and wish the world would disappear.
+When living with fibromyalgia you may often feel like wanting to curl up in a ball and wish the world would disappear.
 However, knowing it won't and working through their physical pain and mental distress drags them further down emotionally.

 It's vital to gain control over depression associated with fibromyalgia.
 Most people diagnosed with depression are encouraged to look for the cause of their depression – if you've been diagnosed with fibromyalgia, you most likely already know the reason.